 Our Educational Philosophy

-Pacific College of Oriental Medicine believes that the energetic and physiological principles of Oriental medicine are grounded in the laws of nature.
+Pacific College of Health and Science believes that the energetic and physiological principles of Oriental medicine are grounded in the laws of nature.
 While they may seem mysterious at times, they are not mystical.
 That is, they are knowable by the average human being without any appeal to the supernatural.
 Moreover, the knowledge base of this medical system can be increased through scientific inquiry.
 Lastly, these principles comprise a system of medicine that is applicable through natural means to the treatment of disease.
 Simply stated, we believe that Oriental medicine is knowable, teachable, and accessible.

 Pacific recognizes a spiral-like process in the endeavor to learn.
 Observation and reason lead to knowledge.
 After obtaining foundation material in the classroom setting, the student applies this material in the clinical setting.
 The clinical application leads to a deeper understanding of the original foundation material, which in turn leads to enhanced clinical practice and new academic advancement.
 Pacific also recognizes that learning is an individual achievement, though one in which others can, and often must, be of assistance.
 Pacific will assist by providing a tested curriculum, quality instruction, educational resources, personal support systems, structure, and a good dose of inspiration.